French craft beer and regional food pairing on a table.

 • French craft beer is really taking off, with brewers making unique versions of classics like Bière de Garde and Saisons, often inspired by Belgium but with a French touch.

-• You’ll find cool stuff like beers aged in wine barrels and brews with local herbs and fruits, which totally fit with French cooking.
+• You’ll find cool stuff like beers aged in wine barrels and brews featuring local herbs and fruits, which totally pair well with French cooking.

 • Finding the good stuff means looking beyond the usual supermarkets.
 Check out small breweries and ask people at craft beer bars for recommendations.